APOSMM

 Note:

-• 'initial_sample_size' [int]: Number of uniformly sampled points must be returned (non-nan value) before a local opt run is started.
+• "initial_sample_size" [int]: Number of uniformly sampled points to be evaluated before starting the localopt runs.
 Can be zero if no additional sampling is desired, but if zero there must be past sim_f values given to libEnsemble in H0.

 See also